-- 3. On A/T vehicles, push and hold the brake pedal, then move the shift lever out of P. - 4.
+- 3. On A/T vehicles, push and hold the brake pedal, then move the shift lever out of the Park (P) position. - 4.
 Push and hold the rear of the master door lock switch on the driver's door.
 You will hear a click.
-Continue to hold the switch: - Until you hear another click (after about 5 seconds) to activate driver's door unlock, or - Until you hear two more clicks (after about 10 seconds) to activate all doors unlock. - 5.
-Release the switch and, within 5 seconds, turn the ignition switch to the ACCESSORY (I) position.
-On A/T vehicles, move the shift lever to P. - 6.
+Continue to hold the switch: - Until you hear another click (after about 5 seconds) to activate driver's door unlock feature. - Or, until you hear two more clicks (after about 10 seconds) to activate all doors unlock feature. - 5.
+Release the switch, and within 5 seconds, turn the ignition switch to the ACCESSORY (I) position.
+On A/T vehicles, move the shift lever to the Park (P) position. - 6.
 Turn the ignition switch to the LOCK (0) position.